crthpl/os-idea/doc/idea.md

 | -30000 | Everything that could go wrong went wrong |
 | -32767 | The program that crashed is `systemd` (or whatever equivalent @ will use) |
 | -32768 | Everything that could go wrong went wrong and even things that can't go wrong went wrong |
 Some of these may be changed in the future.
-Any exit code used not listed here should be accompanied by an error message to `outerr`
+Any exit code used not listed here should be accompanied by an error message to `console.w.1`

 # Devices
 Devices in @ are controlled through the `device` program or the `write` system call.
 All devices are in the `/devices` folder and they can have seperate channels.
 (This is to eliminate stuff like all the `loop#` or `tty#` devices) The driver can dynamically change the amount of channels.
 Channel indexes are 0-based.
 The read/write permissions can be used to see what the device supports.

-Devices:
+List of Devices:
 | Name | Permission / Channels | Description |
 |--|--|--|
 | console | rw, 2 channels | Channel 0 write is equivalent to `stdout`, channel 0 read is equivalent to `stdin`, channel 1 write is equivalent to `stderr`, channel 1 read does not have a unix equivalent but can be used to read the stderr through a pipe, and give debug input to a program.
 Channel 1 is not meant for errors only, it should be refered to as "secondary output", but errors should be printed on secondary output, not primary output |

+Devices are specified as `name.r/w.channel_number`.

 # TTY equivalent
 The TTY system in Linux is entirely built on stuff from several decades ago, and if someone from thenabouts with expertise in unix time-traveled to today, they could still operate a shell just as well.
 The way TTY works today is an ugly mess of signals, way too many options, parity checks, which are no longer needed, but still there for backwards compatibility.
 See [The TTY demystified by Linus Akesson](https://www.linusakesson.net/programming/tty/) for an in-depth explanation of how the current system works.
 This replacement is meant to be fast and easy to understand.